openstack-k8s-operators/dev-docs/nfv_ovs_dpdk.md

         - neutron-ovn
         - neutron-metadata
         - libvirt
-        - nova-custom-ovsdpdk
+        - nova-custom-ovs-dpdk
 ```
 The `bootstrap`, `configure-ovs-dpdk` and `configure-network` services
-should be added before the `libvirt` and `nova` (or `nova-custom-ovsdpdk`
+should be added before the `libvirt` and `nova` (or `nova-custom-ovs-dpdk`
 in this case) services.
 It configures EDPM nodes with ovs dpdk.

-When the `nova-custom-ovsdpdk` service Ansible job runs, it will copy
+When the `nova-custom-ovs-dpdk` service Ansible job runs, it will copy
 overrides from the `ConfigMap`s onto the Nova hosts.

 ### Create the OpenStackDataPlaneNodeSet